13413j1j13j5315n13/FollowerV2/README.md

 1. Enter slave's name or if the follower is nearby select it from select dropdown
 1. Click "Set selected value"
 1. Click "Add new slave"
+1. New follower will be added to the additional ImGui "FollowerV2" window (hold Ctrl to display)

 This will add the slave's name to the additional ImGui box.
 Now you can control that follower.